UPCOMING MEETING AGENDA Meeting Schedule - Meetings are open to the public 10 a.m. on the fourth Wednesday of every month (unless otherwise posted)

 Each year an Annual Report of the Storm Water Program is developed and submitted to the Central Coast Regional Water Quality Control Board and is available to the public for review and comment.
-The Annual Report is available online at montereysea.org and at the Engineering Office.
-Public input and stakeholder participation is a key component of this program.
-Please contact the Engineering Office to see how you may become involved!
+Please refer to the SWRCB SMARTS Database, Public User Data Portal for the annual reports.
+Contact the Engineering Office to see how you may become involved!
 Ordinance

 The City of Monterey Storm Water Ordinance is found in Chapter 31.5 of the City Code.
 This ordinance refers to Urban Storm Water Quality Management and Discharge Control.
 The link below opens a new browser window and refers you to the online City Code which is managed by a private corporation.
 From within the online City Code, look in the gray bar at the left to find the section you are looking for; or you can perform a specific search using the search feature in the upper left-hand corner.
 CHAPTER 31.5 - Storm Water Management Utility - ARTICLE 1